 Many companies do not understand the extent of the possible fines as a result of these software audits and proceed to conduct the software audit themselves.
 Our professionals have extensive experience in assisting companies faced with conducting an internal software audit, understand the information the Software & Information Industry Association requires to satisfy its audit, can help you optimize your existing software licenses and minimize your exposure to the SIIA, and have developed a process that is of minimal disruption to our clients.

-Call Dorman, Bell & Kramer, LLP today to learn more about the Software & Information Industry Association or how we can help your company with a software license audit.
+Call Dorman Bell, LLP today to learn more about the Software & Information Industry Association or how we can help your company with a software license audit.